-Registration is currently underway for our Spring 2020 classes.
+Registration is currently underway for our Fall 2020 classes.
+Due to COVID-19, we will offer all classes online via Zoom.
 To register, please contact Kim Schulman at firstname.lastname@example.org.
 The following courses are open to both non-degree seeking and enrolled students:

 Fr.
 Paul Burke, JCL